ouchitaikoproject/OuchiTaikoProject/README.md

 ---

 #### **D7.
-Install Metal Plates (Recommended for True Arcade Feel and Experience)**
+Cut and Install Metal Plates (Recommended for True Arcade Feel)**

-(**Note:** If not using metal plates, skip to Step D8.)
+**Note:** If not using metal plates, skip to Step D8.

-The aluminum or steel plates replicate the authentic arcade drum feeling by adding weight and rigidity that controbutes to the over all responsiveness.
-While they require slightly more difficult cutting/drilling, they dramatically improve the playing experience.
+The aluminum or steel plates replicate the authentic arcade drum response by adding weight and rigidity that dramatically improves overall responsiveness.
+While they require more precise cutting and drilling, they provide the true arcade experience.

 💾 [SVG Template packet located here](#9-files--downloads)

-**Cut the Metal:**
+**Prepare the Metal Plates:**

-1. Using the "Metal Plate" template from the above link, cut the 4 pieces out and file away any burrs on the edges.
-You will also use a saw to cut the 2 large 60mm holes in the center of the Metal Don sections.
-You can use a 60mm metal hole say bit if you're comfortable enough using it.
+1. Using the "Metal Plate" template, cut out all 4 metal pieces (2 Ka, 2 Don) and file away any burrs on the edges.

+2. Cut the 2 large 60mm center holes in each Don plate using a saw or 60mm hole saw bit.

-2. Use a drill to make the 14 x 6mm holes for the bolts to pass through where designated
+3. Drill **14 × 6mm holes** for the rubber grommet bolts to pass through (these align with the wooden faceplate holes).

-3. Use a 5mm drill bit to drill 2x 5mm holes in each of the Metal Ka pieces.
-These 5mm holes are where the M3x3mm threadeed inserts will go.
+4. Drill **4 × 5mm holes** in the 2 Ka plates only (2 holes per Ka plate) - these are for the M3 threaded inserts that will hold the sensor housings.

-   1. Note: Since the sensors will mount to your metal plate, you no longer need to drill the threaded insert holes into the wood for the threaded inserts.
-If you already drilled the holes into the wood, that's perfectly fine, just ignore them.

-4. Using a hammer, gently tap 4 x M3xmm threaded inserts in - there are 2 in each Ka Piece.
-Since you just completes this step, you can skip the next Step (D8) as it's for people who aren't using the metal plates.
+**Install Threaded Inserts into Metal Ka Plates:**

+5. Using a hammer, gently tap **4 × M3×3mm threaded inserts** into the Ka metal plates (2 inserts per Ka plate).
+Tap until flush with the metal surface.

+**Note:** The metal plates will be sandwiched between the rubber grommets and wood during Step E5.
+The 2 Don plates do not need threaded inserts - their sensors will mount directly to the wood in Step D8.

 ---

 #### **D8.
-Install M3 threaded inserts**
+Install M3 threaded inserts into wooden faceplates**

-(**Note:** If you are not using the metal plates from the previous step, you will need to install your threaded inserts for the 2 Ka bottom plates directly into the wood in this step.)
+Each faceplate has **2 holes on the underside** where sensor housings will mount using M3 threaded inserts.

+**Determine which faceplates need inserts:**

+**If you installed metal plates in Step D7:**
+- The 2 Ka metal plates already have inserts installed
+- Install inserts into the **2 Don wooden faceplates only** (4 inserts total)

+**If you did NOT use metal plates:**
+- Install inserts into **all 4 wooden faceplates** (8 inserts total)

+**Installation:**

-Using a hammer or rubber mallet, tap two M3x3mm threaded inserts into the holes on the underside of each of the 4 faceplates.
-8 inserts total.
-Be sure to tap them flush to the wood - add Superglue to *outside* of threads to help permanently secure to the wood.
-These threaded inserts are where the sensor housings will mount later on.
+Using a hammer or rubber mallet, tap **two M3×3mm threaded inserts** into the two holes on the underside of each applicable wooden faceplate.
+Tap until flush with the wood surface.
+Add Superglue to the *outside* of the threads to permanently secure them.

 <div align="center">
 <img src="images/Pictures/threadedinserts.png" width="350px" style="display: block; margin: 0 auto;">